-- 1.0 Description.
-An approved longitudinal shoulder wedge system shall be used to create a beveled edge at the edge of pavement for a roadway without a paved shoulder, or at the edge of shoulder for pavement with a paved shoulder up to and including 4 feet in width. - 2.0 Construction Requirements.
-The Safety Edge shall be constructed as shown in Standard Plan 401.00 The construction tolerance of the 30 degree Safety Edge SM shall be plus or minus 5 degrees. - 2.1 The shoulder wedge system shall maintain contact between the device and road shoulder surface and allow automatic transition to cross roads, driveways and obstructions.
-The device must be removable or be able to be lifted when not in use. - 2.2 All shoulder wedge systems to be used for the purpose of creating a Safety EdgeSM must be approved by the engineer.
+1.0 Description.
+An approved longitudinal shoulder wedge system shall be used to create a beveled edge at the edge of pavement for a roadway without a paved shoulder, or at the edge of shoulder for pavement with a paved shoulder up to and including 4 feet in width.

+2.0 Construction Requirements.
+The Safety Edge shall be constructed as shown in Standard Plan 401.00 The construction tolerance of the 30 degree Safety EdgeSM shall be plus or minus 5 degrees.

+2.1 The shoulder wedge system shall maintain contact between the device and road shoulder surface and allow automatic transition to cross roads, driveways and obstructions.
+The device must be removable or be able to be lifted when not in use.

+2.2 All shoulder wedge systems to be used for the purpose of creating a Safety EdgeSM must be approved by the engineer.
 The device must be designed to constrain the material, increase the consolidation of the extruded profile, and provide a smooth wedged surface.
-The use of a conventional single plate strike-off is not permitted. - 3.0 Basis of Payment.
+The use of a conventional single plate strike-off is not permitted.

+3.0 Basis of Payment.
 There will be no direct payment for compliance with the requirements of this provision.

+E-CONSTRUCTION

-1.0 Description. e-Construction is a paperless construction administration delivery process that includes electronic submission of construction documents, approval of documents with digital signatures, and communication between stakeholders by mobile devices. e-Construction saves both time and money for all stakeholders involved, simplifies document storage, and eliminates waste of paper and other resources.
-This provision does not apply to the contract or other contract execution documents.
+1.0 Description.
+E-Construction is a paperless construction administration delivery process that includes electronic submission of construction documents, approval of documents with digital signatures, and communication between stakeholders by mobile devices.
+E-Construction saves both time and money for all stakeholders involved, simplifies document storage, and eliminates waste of paper and other resources.
+This provision does not apply to the execution of the contract which is defined elsewhere in this contract.